-The Utilities Group Study determined that the median case gas supply shortage in the Cook Inlet is projected to be 8 BCF/yr beginning in 2028 and growing to 52 BCF/yr in 2040.
+The Alaska Utilities Group conducted a Phase 1 assessment ("June 2023 Utilities Study") of Cook Inlet gas supply and options to meet future demand.
+The June 2023 Utilities Study determined that the median case gas supply shortage in the Cook Inlet is projected to be 8 BCF/yr beginning in 2028 and grow to 52 BCF/yr in 2040.
 In the short term, in order to meet the expected supply gas shortfall in 2027-2028, a decision to pursue LNG imports will likely need to be made in late 2023.
-In the long term, the study found that a gas pipeline from the North Slope could meet the projected demand most economically.
+While importing energy does not provide as much local economic development or price and supply certainty, this option may be preferred due to its ability to meet the natural gas supply shortage in a short term execution window.
+In the mid-term an in-state natural gas supply is preferred as it shifts the economic development benefit to Alaska and provides an opportunity for reliable and stably priced natural gas supply for decades.